Find Affordable College Courses

 Coral Gables, FL

-University of Miami did quite well in this year’s ranking of the best schools for computer engineering students.
-It came in at #9 on the list.
+With a ranking of #9, University of Miami did quite well on this year’s best schools for computer engineering students.
 U Miami is a fairly large private not-for-profit school located in the city of Coral Gables.

 Read full report on Computer Engineering at University of Miami